Daniel Libeskind: Academia

 Daniel Libeskind was the Head of the Architecture Department at Cranbrook Academy of Art in Bloomfield Hills, Michigan from 1978 to 1985.
 He produced exhibitions, several essays and books, suites of drawings, and large-scale explorations like the three machines (Reading Machine, Writing Machine and Memory Machine).
-The machines, produced with his Cranbrook graduate students during the 1984-85 academic year, called the Three Lessons in Architecture were displayed at the Venice Biennale in 1985.
+The machines, produced with his Cranbrook graduate students during the 1984–85 academic year, called the Three Lessons in Architecture were displayed at the Venice Biennale in 1985.
 Libeskind and the group won a Stone Lion award for the work.

 Libeskind has taught at several universities, including the University of Kentucky, Yale University, UCLA, Harvard, the University of London, and the University of Pennsylvania.
 He continues to teach students at various universities including the Catholic University of America.

 Criticism

 Libeskind's building for the London Metropolitan University has been the subject of criticism.

-His work is inscribed within the loosely-defined style of deconstructivistm.
+His work is inscribed within the loosely-defined style of deconstructivism.
 While much of Libeskind's work has been well-received, it has also been the subject of often severe criticism.
 Critics charge that it reflects a limited architectural vocabulary of jagged edges, sharp angles and tortured geometries, that can fall into cliche, and that it ignores location and context.
 In 2008 Los Angeles Times critic Christopher Hawthorne wrote: "Anyone looking for signs that Daniel Libeskind's work might deepen profoundly over time, or shift in some surprising direction, has mostly been doing so in vain."
 Nicolai Ouroussoff stated in The New York Times in 2006: "His worst buildings, like a 2002 war museum in England suggesting the shards of a fractured globe, can seem like a caricature of his own aesthetic."
 In the UK magazine Building Design, Owen Hatherley wrote of Libeskind's students' union for London Metropolitan University: "All of its vaulting, aggressive gestures were designed to 'put London Met on the map', and to give an image of fearless modernity with, however, little of consequence."
 William JR Curtis in Architectural Review called his Run Run Shaw Creative Media Centre "a pile-up of Libeskindian clichés without sense, form or meaning" and wrote that his Hyundai Development Corporation Headquarters delivered "a trite and noisy corporate message".

 In response, Libeskind says that he ignores critics: "How can I read them?
 I have more important things to read."